Russia intensifies its attacks in Zaporizhzhia Oblast. Will there be an offensive of a large scale?

 AI

-“If they achieve an breakthrough, Russia will have the ability to fire on logistical routes that connect Zaporizhzhia with the east of Ukraine,” Southern Defense Forces spokeswoman Vladyslav Voloshyn stated earlier this month, in response to reports that Russian forces were amassing in preparation for a break-through in the direction Orikhiv, and Mala Tokmachka around 50 kilometers south of Zaporizhzhia.
+“If they achieve an breakthrough, Russia will have the ability to fire on logistical routes that connect Zaporizhzhia with the east of Ukraine,” Southern Defense Forces spokeswoman Vladyslav Voloshyn stated earlier this month, in response to reports that Russian forces were amassing in preparation a break-through in the direction Orikhiv, and Mala Tokmachka around 50 kilometers south of Zaporizhzhia.

 “Russia will succeed at all costs to cut off our logistical support,” he said.